Suzuki Ignis Common Problems and Solutions

 Problem:

-When you turn the steering wheel from full lock to full lock the other way, can you hear a clunking/knocking noise from the steering rack?
-If so, this is due to worn inner tie rods, which will need to be replaced.
-You are best to try this when the vehicle is stationary.
+When you turn the steering wheel from full lock to full lock in the opposite direction, can you hear a clunking or knocking noise from the steering rack?
+If so, this is caused by worn inner tie rods, which will need replacing.
+It's best to try this when the vehicle is stationary.

 Solution:

-As mentioned above, you will need to replace the inner tie rods to sort this issue.
-We can help you to find replacement inner tie rods, at very low prices.
+As mentioned earlier, you will need to replace the inner tie rods to resolve this issue.
+We can assist you in finding replacement inner tie rods at very affordable prices.

 Difficulty level